Best ETFs for Beginners in Australia: How to Start Investing (2026 Guide)

 The biggest mistake isn't choosing the wrong ETF.
 It's not starting.

-Sources: CBOE Australia February 2026, Vanguard Australia, BetaShares, ReviewETF.com.au.
-MER figures current as of March 2026.
+Sources: ReviewETF.com.au, Vanguard Australia, Betashares.
+All MER and AUM figures verified as at 31 May 2026.
+Returns shown are total return to 31 May 2026.
 Past performance is not indicative of future returns.
-DCA illustration assumes constant 8% annual return for illustrative purposes only; actual returns will vary.
+DCA illustration assumes constant 6%/8%/10% annual returns for illustrative purposes only; actual returns will vary.
 General information only — this is not financial advice.
+Last refreshed June 2026.